Prospect138/CNodeChat/README.md

 # CNodeChat

 LLM RAG chat for VS code for C/C++ projects.
+It parses your project with libclang, save function calls into database and LLM Agent could enlarge its context with related code.

 ## Modules